Argentina v England (1986 FIFA World Cup): The Goal of the Century

-In Spanish-speaking countries, this goal is usually associated with the passionate live commentary by Uruguayan journalist Víctor Hugo Morales (translation from Spanish):

-He's going to pass it to Diego, there's Maradona with it, two men on him, Maradona steps on the ball, there goes down the right flank the genius of world football, he leaves the wing and he's going to pass it to Burruchaga...
-Still Maradona!
-Genius!
-Genius!
-Genius!
-There, there, there, there, there, there!
-Goaaaaaaaal!
-Goaaaaaaal!
-I want to cry, oh holy God, long live football!
-What a goal!
-Diegoal!
-Maradona!
-It is to cry for, excuse me!
-Maradona, in a memorable run, in the best play of all time!
-Cosmic kite, what planet did you come from, to leave so many Englishmen behind, for the country to be a clenched fist crying for Argentina?
-Argentina 2, England 0!
-Diegoal, Diegoal, Diego Armando Maradona!
-Thank you, God, for football, for Maradona, for these tears, for this Argentina 2, England 0.

 Lineker's goal and Argentine victory

 Argentina's 2–0 lead forced England into a double-attacking substitution, bringing on Barnes and Waddle, and it nearly paid off: as the Argentine team began to tire after their earlier efforts, England began to push further up the pitch, looking to get back into the game.
 Driven by Glenn Hoddle and John Barnes, they created chances, and Gary Lineker scored his sixth goal of the tournament in the 81st minute from a Barnes cross.
 Argentina had further chances as well, with Carlos Tapia hitting the inside of the post immediately after England's goal.
 England were unable to score an equaliser and Argentina won the match 2–1.